 Thirty Minute Chicken Chow Mein For Two

-Every so often we get a craving for the (Minnesota-style, very Americanized) take-out chow main we ate as kids.
+Every so often we get a craving for the (Minnesota-style, very Americanized) take-out chow mein we ate as kids.
 Here’s my quick and easy home version of Thirty Minute Chicken Chow Mein For Two.

 Where we grew up, there was a Chinese take-out restaurant in just about every neighborhood.
 They were as common in North Minneapolis as the corner store.